 Data Recovery Approach

-Stellar® allocated a dedicated team to administer the LTO recovery process in this case.
+Stellar® allocated a dedicated team to administer the LTO tape drive recovery process in this case.
 The LTO experts started with investigation of the two tapes.
 Based on their observations they chalked out the LTO data recovery plan.

 The team employed the following steps to recover data from LTO-6 tapes: